simcesplatform/simcesplatform.github.io/markdown/core_run-preparations.md

 ## Making input files available for the platform

-Any input file that is used by a platform managed deployed component during a simulation run, needs to be made available for the platform.
-Example for an input file is the CSV file that is used as input with the [Static Time Series Resource](energy_static-time-series-resource.md) components in the [EC demo simulation](energy_run-ec-demo.md).
+Any input file that is used by a platform managed component during a simulation run, needs to be made available for the platform.
+Example for an input file is the CSV file that is used as input for the [Static Time Series Resource](energy_static-time-series-resource.md) components in the [Energy Community demo simulation](energy_run-ec-demo.md).

 Any input files that are used by externally managed components are not required to be accessible by the platform.